 Visoko And The Pyramid Of Sun

-Next we headed for the town of Visoko, which is about 60km from Sarajevo.
+Next, we headed for the town of Visoko, which is about 60km from Sarajevo.
 There are some hills here which resemble the shapes of pyramids.

-It is said in Bosnia that these hills were actually pyramids earlier and have an access system inside the hills like Pyramids have.
+It is said in Bosnia that these hills were actually pyramids earlier and have an access system inside the hills as Pyramids have.
 While we cannot comment on that, but this region is certainly beautiful and the most important hill is the “pyramid of the Sun”, which is a good 20 min drive up from the town of Visoko.